Zaederx/zr29-hd180-SpringMvc-Gitruler/README.md

 1. Create a new file called "file.txt" in the folder `SpringMvc_webApp`
 1. Commit the file with message "add file"

- (Gitruler will only let you pass question 3 if you finish questions 4 and 5, don't be alarmed if you find that the merge rule doesn't pass after committing)
+ (Gitruler will only let you pass question 3 if you finish questions 4, don't be alarmed if you find that the merge rule doesn't pass after committing)

 ## Merge-conflict: